← Insights from Philippine History

 A Cargo at the River’s Mouth

-Late autumn 1011.
+Late autumn 1011 — the scene reconstructed from the sources detailed below, the Chinese and the archaeological ones external to this essay’s Spanish-era corpus.
 At the principal port-node of the Agusan delta — somewhere along a channel that is no longer where it was, because the delta has been moving for a thousand years — a vessel is being loaded for the long northbound voyage.
 It is a lashed-lug balangay, perhaps twenty-five meters from stem to stern, planks edge-joined by carved internal lugs and fiber lashings, no iron nail in the whole hull.
 Its destination is Quanzhou, the great Song-dynasty port on the Fujian coast, two thousand nautical miles up the South China Sea on the northeast monsoon.

 The cargo is a tribute manifest: chests of gold, mined from the rivers of what is now Surigao del Norte and worked at Butuan into ceremonial ornaments, a heavy ritual upavita sash, vessels in the shape of the half-bird Kinnari of the Indianized world.
 Bales of locally-grown cotton textiles.
 Sealed jars of Maluku cloves brought north through the Sulu Sea corridor by Butuanon vessels and held at the river-mouth as transshipment cargo.
 Wax-sealed crates of Bornean camphor.
 Cages of red and white forest parrots from the Mindanao interior, supplied by Manobo and Higaonon trading partners.

-The mission’s nominal head is the paramount the Chinese court records will name Xi-li-da-jia (悉離邲家).
-His full Sanskritic regnal title is irrecoverable from the Chinese transcription — but it opens with the Śrī- prefix, the Indianized regnal-and-ritual marker that the same Chinese scribes used to render the names of the rulers of Sri Vijaya and Champa.
-His translator and protocol officer — the man who will read the Chinese court ceremonial back to him and brief him on the imperial reception — is a Cham specialist resident at the Butuan court whom the Chinese will record as I-hsü-han (移叙韩), a name that reconstructs to something of the Cham form Iśvara-han or Iśu-han.
+The mission’s nominal head is the paramount whom the Chinese court records — as read by modern scholarship on the Songshi and Song Huiyao Jigao, the texts cited below — name Xi-li-da-jia (悉離邲家).
+On that scholarship’s reconstruction, his full Sanskritic regnal title is irrecoverable from the Chinese transcription, but it is read as opening with the Śrī- prefix, the Indianized regnal-and-ritual marker the same Chinese scribes used for the rulers of Sri Vijaya and Champa.
+The same records are read as naming the mission’s translator and protocol officer — a Cham specialist resident at the Butuan court — as I-hsü-han (移叙韩), a name reconstructed toward the Cham form Iśvara-han or Iśu-han.
+These names come from the Chinese dynastic sources and cannot be cross-checked against the Spanish-era corpus that anchors most of this essay; they are reported here on the authority of those Chinese texts and the modern scholarship that reads them, not as independently verified specifics.

-This mission, the fourth in a decade, is documented in the Songshi and the Song Huiyao Jigao.
-The cargo, the personnel, and the diplomatic ambition together make a single statement to the Chinese court about what kind of polity sits at this particular river-mouth.
+This mission, the fourth in a decade by the standard reading of the Songshi and the Song Huiyao Jigao, makes a single statement to the Chinese court — through its cargo, its personnel, and its diplomatic ambition — about what kind of polity sits at this particular river-mouth.

 This essay is about what we can and cannot say about that polity, a thousand years later, from the evidence that survives.